ckprice/apirabbit/README.md

 # apirabbit
 Create API endpoints on the fly for testing, public use, and whatever else.

+## URL

+- Hosted on heroku at [http://apirabbit.herokuapp.com](http://apirabbit.herokuapp.com)
+- May use apirabb.it or apirabbit.com some day.

 ## Development

 ### Front end